fractalwrench/iokk/README.md

 println(String(WAT))
 ```

-Obviously, as that is just an example, actual submissions should be much, much more incomprehensible.
+Obviously, as that is just an example.
+Real submissions should be much, much more incomprehensible.

 ## Submitting a solution

 Fork the repository, [read the current challenge](https://github.com/fractalwrench/iokk/blob/master/src/main/kotlin/com.fractalwrench.iokk/n01/n01HelloWorld.kt), and pass the tests with your obfuscated code.

-When you're happy with your solution, open a PR with a *copy* of the file, with your GitHub username as a suffix for the file, class, and method names.
+When you're happy with your solution, open a PR with a **copy** of the file, with your GitHub username as a suffix for the file, class, and method names.
 For example, `n01HelloWorld` would become `n01HelloWorld_<username>`.

 Please document how your monstrosity works using KDoc.
-An example of a submission is shown [here](src/main/kotlin/com/fractalwrench/iokk/n01/n01HelloWorld_fractalwrench.kt)
+An example of a submission is shown [here](src/main/kotlin/com/fractalwrench/iokk/n01/n01HelloWorld_fractalwrench.kt).

 ## Judging